MSRConnections/Azure-training-course/Content/On-Demand High Throughput and High Performance Computing in Azure/SLURM Linux Cluster HOL/SLURM Linux Cluster HOL.md

     See "man sudo_root" for details.
     </pre>

-1. With ssh established, leave PuTTY running as you will need it in a future step.
+1. With an ssh connection established, leave PuTTY running because you will need it in a future step.

 1. To copy the files you need to the master node, you will use PuTTY's secure copy, or pscp.exe.
-In a PowerShell window, change the directory to the one where you edited the files in [Exercise 4](#Exercise4).
-To ensure you can run pscp.exe you are first just run the program in the PowerShell window.
-Type the full path to where you installed PuTTY followed by "\pscp.exe" like the following.
+In a PowerShell window, navigate to the directory containing the scripts you modified in [Exercise 4](#Exercise4).
+To ensure you can run pscp.exe, you will first simply run the program in the PowerShell window.
+Type the full path to where you installed PuTTY followed by "\pscp.exe", as shown below.
 Note that the default location is **C:\Program Files (x86)\Putty**.

     <pre>
     & 'C:\Program Files (x86)\PuTTY\pscp.exe'
     </pre>

-1. Press **enter** and if you see the following text, you are ready to move to the next step.
+1. Press Enter and confirm that you see the following output.
+If so, you're ready for the next step.

     <pre>
     PuTTY Secure Copy client